aellonk/aellonk.github.io/_posts/2018-03-24-sinatra_portfolio_project_catskill_3500_tracker.markdown

 I'm currently aspiring to be a member of the [Catskill 3500 Club](http://catskill-3500-club.org/) by hiking to the peaks of all 35 mountains in the New York Catskills with elevation above 3500 feet.
 I was using a spreadsheet to track my progress before I came up with the idea for my Sinatra portfolio project - the Catskill 3500 Tracker.
 After signing in, I can see the list of peaks I've hiked, add new ones, and edit or delete them too.
 I can also view the peaks other users have hiked.

-I really want to make this project into a live site at some point to share with friends, so I added a bit of styling.
+I really want to make this project into a live site at some point to share with friends, so I added a bit of styling using Bootstrap.
 I also got carried away with adding features, such as a dropdown menu for the possible peaks.

 ![](https://media.giphy.com/media/3PyvQJONLWa58U2WzP/giphy.gif)